MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-namespaces-with-xmlports.md

 - The *prefix* is a short string of characters that acts as an alias for the namespace name.
 The prefix is applied to specific elements in the XML document.
 The example includes the prefixes `bcField` and `bcTable`.

-- A namespace that does not include a prefix declares the default namespace.
+- A namespace that doesn't include a prefix declares the default namespace.
 In the example, the default namespace is urn:bc:schema:all.
-The default prefix is applied to all the elements that do not include a prefix.
+The default prefix is applied to all the elements that don't include a prefix.

 You declare the namespaces used in the XMLport using the [Namespaces Property](properties/devenv-namespaces-property.md).
 For each namespace, you specify a prefix and a namespace name.
 You can declare a default namespace by defining an empty prefix `""`.
 In the XML documents exported or imported by the XMLport, the namespaces declarations are only supported in the `<root>` element.

 You then apply the namespaces to XMLport elements by setting the [NamespacePrefix Property](properties/devenv-namespaceprefix-property.md) of the element to one of the namespace prefixes declared in the [Namespaces Property](properties/devenv-namespaces-property.md).
-This property only applies to `textelement`, `tableelement` and `fieldelement` nodes, otherwise it will be ignored.
+This property only applies to `textelement`, `tableelement` and `fieldelement` nodes, otherwise it is ignored.

 You can also specify a default namespace using the [DefaultNamespace Property](properties/devenv-defaultnamespace-property.md) and setting the [UseDefaultNamespace Property](properties/devenv-usedefaultnamespace-property.md) to **true**.
-Note that there can only be one default namespace, so if you specify the default namespace in the [Namespaces Property](properties/devenv-namespaces-property.md), you must set the [DefaultNamespace Property](properties/devenv-defaultnamespace-property.md) to **false**.
+There can only be one default namespace, so if you specify the default namespace in the [Namespaces Property](properties/devenv-namespaces-property.md), you must set the [DefaultNamespace Property](properties/devenv-defaultnamespace-property.md) to **false**.

-## See Also
+## See also

 [XMLport Object](devenv-xmlport-object.md)
 [Namespaces Property](properties/devenv-namespaces-property.md)
 [NamespacePrefix Property](properties/devenv-namespaceprefix-property.md)